Colonna (rione of Rome): History

 The area of the rione is split up in two parts, divided by Via del Corso, a western flat part and an eastern hilly part, that reaches to one side of the Pincian Hill.
 During the short-lived Roman Republic of 1798 it also included the hill itself and was called Pincio rather than Colonna.

-In the ancient Rome, in the hilly part the most rich patricians had their sumptuous domus, while the flat region used to belong to the Campus Martius and was studded with monuments: in addition to the Column of Marcus Aurelius, from which the rione takes its name, also the Temple of Hadrian and the Solarium Augusti were located in the area.
+In ancient Rome, in the hilly part the richest patricians had their sumptuous domus, while the flat region used to belong to the Campus Martius and was studded with monuments: in addition to the Column of Marcus Aurelius, from which the rione takes its name, also the Temple of Hadrian and the Solarium Augusti were located in the area.

 In the 16th century the rione experienced a remarkable development, as Pope Alexander VII refurbished Piazza Colonna and his family bought from the Aldobrandini family the palace that overlooked it.
 The relevance of Colonna increased further in 1696, after the Palazzo Montecitorio was chosen as the headquarter of the pontifical police and as the seat of the papal courthouse and of the customs house.

-Following the unification of Italy and the proclamation of Rome as the capital of the new State, the northwestern part of the rione - hilly and packed with villas and parks - experienced a real "construction fever" as a huge number of new buildings were constructed to satisfy the demands related to the new role of the city.
+Following the unification of Italy and the proclamation of Rome as the capital of the new State, the northwestern part of the rione – hilly and packed with villas and parks – experienced a real "construction fever" as a huge number of new buildings were constructed to satisfy the demands related to the new role of the city.
 Eventually, in 1921 this area was detached from Colonna to constitute a new rione, Ludovisi.